observIQ/bindplane-agent/receiver/sapnetweaverreceiver/documentation.md

 ### sapnetweaver.session.count

-The amount of of sessions created.
+The amount of sessions created.

 Collected from SAPControl Web Service Interface > GetAlertTree > R3ServiceS > ITS > Number of Sessions.